Last Updated on 22 June 2024 by Cycloscope

 The winds are somehow unpredictable and change directions throughout the year and in different areas.
 Just keep in mind the capital Windhoek is literally called “wind corner”.
 The windiest months are also the coldest months: June, July, and August.

-Overall, the best months for bikepacking Namibia are definitely April, May, August, and September.
+Overall, the best months for bikepacking in Namibia are definitely April, May, August, and September.
 With milder temperatures and calmer winds.

 What to pack when cycling Namibia

 You’ll need to be completely self-sufficient when cycling through Namibia.
-Camping and cooking gear is a must, as it is a must to make arrangements to be able to carry at least 4 liters of water at the time.
+Camping and cooking gear is a must, as it is a must to make arrangements to be able to carry at least 4 liters of water at a time.

 A sturdy bicycle with fat tires is highly recommended.
 Sand and corrugation are ubiquitous and you might need to push for some sections even when mounting 2.3″ tires.